-Superconvergence has been one of the important research topics in the community of finite element methods; see [36] and references therein.
-In general, it can be classified into two categories: natural superconvergence (e.g. [8,13,14]) and postprocessing superconvergence (e.g. [20, 30, 31, 39, 44-47]).
-One of the major postprocessing techniques is gradient recovery methods, which are able to provide asymptotically exact a posteriori error estimators [1, 2, 7, 30, 45-47], anisotropical mesh adaption [18,19,22], and enhancement of eigenvalue approximation [21,32,40].
-A famous example of gradient recovery methods is the Superconvergent Patch Recovery (SPR) proposed by Zienkiewicz and Zhu [46], also known as Z-Z estimator, which has become a standard tool in many commercial Finite Element softwares such as ANSYS, Abagus, and LS-DYNA.
+[20,25,30,31,39,44-47]).
+One of the major postprocessing techniques is gradient recovery methods, which are able to provide asymptotically exact a posteriori error estimators [1,2,7,30,45-47], anisotropical mesh adaption [18,19,22], and enhancement of eigenvalue approximation [21,32,40].
+A famous example of gradient recovery methods is the Superconvergent Patch Recovery (SPR) proposed by Zienkiewicz and Zhu [46], also known as ZZ estimator, which has become a standard tool in many commercial Finite Element softwares such as ANSYS, Abaqus, and LS-DYNA.
 An important alternative is the polynomial preserving recovery (PPR) proposed by Zhang and Naga [44], which improved the performance of SPR on chevron pattern uniform mesh.
 It has also been implemented by commercial Finite Element software COMSOL Multiphysics as a superconvergence tool.
 Nevertheless, studies of both SPR and PPR have been mostly focused on elliptic problems.

 Study on superconvergence of second order hyperbolic equations can be traced back to [15] where Dougalis and Serbin proved finite element solution was superconvergent to a special quasi-interpolation of exact solution in one-dimension.
-Later on, Lin et al. investigated an interpolated finite element solution for bilinear element and showed it has superconvergence [28].
-Analogous to [28], Shi and Li

-$^{2000\ \}textit{Mathematics Subject Classification}.\ \text{Primary 65N50, 65N30; Secondary 65N15}.$ studied the superconvergence for a nonlinear second order hyperbolic equation with nonlinear boundary conditions [34].
+Later on, Lin et al. [28] investigated an interpolated finite element solution for bilinear element and showed it has superconvergence.
+Analogous to [28], Shi and Li [34] studied the superconvergence for a nonlinear second order hyperbolic equation with nonlinear boundary conditions.
 Recent works include [37], where Wang et al. showed the superconvergence of mixed finite element solution to full discrete wave equations.
 In [3], Baccouch justified that the local discontinuous Galerkin solution superconverges at Radau points on Cartesian grids.
 In [12], Cockburn et al. used hybridizable discontinuous Galerkin methods to solve wave equation and got a uniform-in-time superconvergence result.